 There is a $45 fee per person (cash only), payable to the Mowachaht/Muchalaht First Nation Band which allows access to cross their three reserve sites on Nootka Island and their facilities at Friendly Cove.
 You can pay this fee at the boat ramp (see boat launch attendant) in Gold River or while crossing the first nations land..

 The Hesquiat trail is becoming very popular with hikers wanting to experience the beautiful West Coast wilderness.
 Air Nootka will drop you off on the beach at Escalante for the start of your trip.
-The hike ends at the historic Cougar Annie's Gardens.
+The hike ends at the historic Cougar Annie's Gardens where you will get a guided tour with Peter Buckland.
 Pick up is at Hesquiat Lake.

 The following is an except from Philip Stone's chapter on the Hesquiat Peninsula from his book Coastal Hikes - A Guide to West Coast Hiking Trails in British Columbia and Washington State.